-The M.Eng degree commands a higher starting salary—and that will be the platform for your future professional earnings.
-Nationwide, the average starting salary for an M.Eng in electrical and computer engineering is about 9 percent higher than a bachelor's in engineering.
-A Cornell degree further influences entry wage levels, with a 11 percent boost over our own bachelor's degree and a 48 percent increase over the national average for a bachelor's degree.
+The M.Eng. degree commands a higher starting salary—and that will be the platform for your future professional earnings.
+Nationwide, the average starting salary for an M.Eng. in electrical and computer engineering is about 6 percent higher than a bachelor's in engineering.
+A Cornell degree further influences entry wage levels, with an 18 percent boost over our own bachelor's degree and a 38 percent increase over the national average for a bachelor's degree.
 So the payback on your investment is relatively short, and the financial benefits compound throughout your career.

 A More Rewarding Career